MayLi-1127/DECO2017_A3_jili3428/README.md

 ## About Change
 This time I learned a new layout structure - Bootstrap.
 Self-adaptation has always been a problem for me, and Bootstrap can effectively solve these problems.
 It achieves self-adaptation by splitting regions.
 Although I am not very proficient, can solve the problem of partial self-adaptation, which is an improvement for me.

 Also, I learned a lot about how to write js files through some online tutorials.
-Being able to play music, start timers, etc. through JavaScript was a breakthrough for me.
+Being able to play music, etc. through JavaScript was a breakthrough for me.
 Although there are still some functions that cannot be implemented due to technical bottlenecks, I have made great progress in the writing of web pages.
 At least I no longer worry about page layout structure and simple adaptive.
 I am very happy to have such a try and gain through this assignment.

 ## Mock Up - Comparison of two versions
 #### Home Page